OpenBB-finance/copilot-for-terminal-pro/README.md

 The `delta` must be a string, but can be of any length.
 We suggest streaming back each chunk you receive from your LLM as soon as it's generated as a `delta`.

-For example, if you wanted to stream back the message "Hi", you would send the following SSEs:
+For example, if you wanted to stream back the message "Hi!", you would send the following SSEs:

 ```